brieyla1/pastoralnetwork/apps/prerender/README.md

-# Lenster Prerender for SEO
+# Pastoral Prerender for SEO